-Greg Vogel, former Associate Headmaster, returns to the Oliverian School as the new Executive Director of Program and Culture.
+Greg Vogel, former Associate Headmaster, returns to the Oliverian School as the new Director of Student Services.
 Greg earned his BA from Alfred University and his MA in Administration from Western Maryland College.
 After spending five years as a Development Office research analyst and assistant men’s soccer coach at Dartmouth College, Greg served as Oliverian’s Associate Headmaster from 2004 to 2012.
 Upon leaving Oliverian, he worked as the Executive and later Associate Director of Mountain Valley Treatment Center, a short-term treatment center for adolescents suffering from extreme anxiety disorders and OCD.
 In his new role at Oliverian, Greg will pioneer many new programs and work closely with various departments to provide students with the best possible experience.

 Having worked with high school and college students at various developmental levels, Greg believes that adolescent education comes from many sources, particularly those outside the classroom.
 He also believes the most important work happens during the “in-between moments” of education when faculty can mentor, inspire, and guide students for life.